Enabling secure connections to your Shopify store

 TLS certificates are provided for free for all domains that are added to Shopify.
 A TLS certificate is issued automatically in the following circumstances:

 - For any assets that are hosted on the

 - When you buy a custom domain through Shopify or transfer a domain to Shopify.

-- When you add the correct information to the A record and CNAME record when you connect your third‑party domain to Shopify.
+- When you connect your third-party domain to Shopify by changing your A record and CNAME record to point to Shopify.
 In this case, it might take up to 48 hours for the TLS certificate to be issued.
 During that time, an SSL Unavailable error might be displayed in your Shopify admin.
 A security error might also be displayed in your browser when customers visit your online store.
 If your store still displays a security error after more than 48 hours, then contact Shopify Support.

 You can make sure that your TLS certificate has been issued by verifying that the status of the domain is

 Connected on the Domains page.
 In addition, the padlock icon is displayed beside your online store's URL in the address bar when you view your storefront.

 If your online store includes images, videos, webfonts, or other assets that are hosted somewhere other than on Shopify, then they should be delivered over HTTPS.
 Any page in your Shopify online store that includes an asset that is not delivered over HTTPS is considered to be insecure.